Tiendil/blog.feeds.fun/content/posts/2025-003-official-docker-images/en.md

 After services are up, you can access the web interface at [http://localhost/](http://localhost/)

-Each example has an extensive README file, all config files are well commented.
+Each example has an extensive README file; all config files are well commented.

-But, just in case, if you have any questions, feel free to post an issue to GitHub or even to make a pull request with your changes.
+But just in case, if you have any questions, feel free to post an issue on GitHub or make a pull request with your changes.
+We'll be grateful for feedback.

 ## Stay Connected